 While known as a leader and champion for girls, we can see from her home that she also knew how to replenish her soul through artful expression and reading.

-The first Girl Scout Handbook was published in 1920, with revised editions blossoming through the years.
+In 1912, a pamphlet was published that later evolved into the first Girl Scout Handbook.
 It is available as a free download at www.gutenberg.org.
 Look for fascinating parts like the sentence that starts: “During the Russian Revolution the Girl Scouts were used by the Government in many practical ways, as may be seen from the following letter…”

 Troops journey to this Savannah house year after year, thanks largely to cookie and nut sales as well as car washes and any other fundraisers they can think up.